Probabilistic Deep Learning for Real-Time Large Deformation Simulations: Results

 where the invariants $J$ and $I_{\text{c}}$ are given in terms of deformation gradient $\bfs{F}$ as

 while $\mu$ and $\lambda$ are Lame's parameters, which can be expressed in terms of the Young's modulus, $E$, and the Poisson's ratio, $\nu$, as

 As introduced in Section~\ref{sec:fem_based_framework_intro}, for a given discretized problem, the training/testing dataset is constructed as follows.
 Within nodes occupying a prescribed region of the boundary (in red color in Figure~\ref{fig: three benchmark examples schematics}), a particular family of external force distribution is considered.
-Each loading case consist of a single excited node, while for remaining nodes the external forces are $\bfm{0}$.
+Each loading case consists of a single excited node, while for the remaining nodes the external forces are $\bfm{0}$.
 For a given training/testing example, a single node is chosen for which the external force vector is generated randomly, component-wise, from a uniform distribution within a given range of magnitude.
 The example is then solved with FEM, and the entire vector $\bfm{f}$ of prescribed nodal external forces (including unloaded nodes) and the vector $\bfm{u}$ of computed nodal displacements are saved.
-The procedure is repeated for all $N+M$ examples, which creates the training/testing dataset $D=\{(\bfm{f}^{(1)},\bfm{u}^{(1)}),...,(\bfm{f}^{(N+M)},\bfm{u}^{(N+M)})\}$.
+The procedure is repeated for all $N+M$ examples, which creates the training/testing dataset $D=\{(\bfm{f}_{(1)},\bfm{u}_{(1)}),...,(\bfm{f}_{(N+M)},\bfm{u}_{(N+M)})\}$.

 The finite element simulations have been performed with the AceGen/AceFem framework~\citep{acegen} (standard library displacement-based Neo-Hoohean finite elements are used).
-The non-linear FE problems are solved with the Newton-Raphson method, and adaptive load-stepping scheme is used to avoid convergence issues for large load cases.A single quad/hexahedral FE mesh per problem is only considered.
+The non-linear FE problems are solved with the Newton-Raphson method, and an adaptive load-stepping scheme is used to avoid convergence issues for large load cases.
+A single quad/hexahedral FE mesh per problem is only considered.

 \emph{Remark:} For 2D/3D beam examples the structured FE mesh is used, which is compatible with the U-Net architecture introduced in Section~\ref{sec:unet_architecture}.
 In the L-shaped example, the FE mesh is not structured, which makes it impossible to directly transform it to a compatible node numbering, with a possible consequence of accuracy drop, as explained in Section~\ref{dof_order}.
-To correct this, a special zero-padding operation is applied to each $\bfm{f}^{(i)}$ and $\bfm{u}^{(i)}$ before using the dataset for training/testing, see Fig.~\ref{L_padding}.
+To correct this, a special zero-padding operation is applied to each $\bfm{f}_{(i)}$ and $\bfm{u}_{(i)}$ before using the dataset for training/testing, see Figure~\ref{L_padding}.
+Note here that unstructured meshes can be handled in several other ways.
+One way would be to embed a structured grid on the unstructured mesh and map the unstructured nodal values to the structured nodes.
+Another promising approach would be to use recently developed graph networks \citep{graphcnn}\citep{pfaff2021learning}.
+These more sophisticated approaches are, however, out of the scope of the present work.

 The datasets are randomly split into training sets, $N$ (95\%), and testing sets, $M$ (5\%).
 The characteristics of FE meshes and datasets for all three problems are provided in Table~\ref{tab:datasets}.